-In the previous post Getting Started with Ladder Logic, we had an overview of what is Ladder Logic programming and we have also implemented three basic Logical gates in Ladder Logic form.
+In the previous post Logical Gates in Ladder Logic for PLC, we had an overview of what is Ladder Logic programming and we have also implemented three basic Logical gates in Ladder Logic form.
 Today, we are gonna have a look at some complex Logical Gates in Ladder Logic for PLC.
 So, I hope till now you guys have basic knowledge of Ladder Logic and can implement complex logical gates in it.
-If you haven’t read the previous post then must read because without that knowledge you won’t understand this post.
+If you haven't read the previous post then must read because without that knowledge you won't understand this post.

 You have seen in previous post, while implementing OR gate we have used a second switch in parallel which ends at the first rung so overall its a single rung having two inputs in parallel so input can come either from first switch or from second one.
 So, now let's start implementing some complex logical gates in Ladder Logic for PLC.
 Today, we are gonna implement these logic gates:

 - NAND Logical gate in Ladder Logic for PLC